Government confirms intent to transfer management of Parks to Mayor

 The news will no doubt delight thousands of campaigners, who feared they had lost their battle when, in February, the House of Lords failed to scrap the charging plan approved by the previous Labour Government.

 However, chairman of the Friends of Bushy and Home Parks, Pieter Morpurgo, called for action to continue until the parking charge proposals are officially ditched.
+He said:

 "We should encourage as many people as possible to continue to object to the planning application until such time as we have an assurance in writing that the plans to charge for car parking in Bushy Park (and Richmond) will be permanently dropped."